-Norse Atlantic Airways now flying from Berlin Airport
+Norse Atlantic Airways now flying from Berlin Airport to three US destinations

 Welcome!
-The airline Norse Atlantic Airways , which specialises in long-haul routes, is now flying direct to the USA from BER.
+The airline Norse Atlantic Airways, which specialises in long-haul routes, is now flying direct to the USA from BER.
 New York JFK Airport on the US East Coast is the first of two new long-haul routes from BER offering daily service.
 From Friday, Norse Atlantic Airways will also fly to the US West Coast.
 The routes are served by Boeing 787 Dreamliner aircraft.

+Additionally, Norse Atlantic announced a new route connecting Berlin to Fort Lauderdale on 07 December 2022.

 Fast, direct and reliable scheduled flights are essential for a wide range of connections between the capital region and the USA.
 That’s why the new long-haul connections to the East and West Coasts of the USA are an important addition to BER’s flight schedule for both tourism and business.